qbic-pipelines/pipeline-docs/docs/markdown/exomeseq.md

 #!/bin/bash
 module purge
 module load devel/singularity/3.4.2
-nextflow run nf-core/sarek -r 2.6.1 \
+nextflow run nf-core/sarek -r 2.7 \
 -profile cfc \
 --genome 'GRCh38' \
 --input 'input.tsv' \
---tools 'HaplotypeCaller,Strelka,manta,ascat,controlFreec,VEP,snpEff' \
+--tools 'HaplotypeCaller,Strelka,mutect2,manta,ascat,controlFreec,VEP,snpEff' \
---no_gatk_spark
 ```

 ### Known issues

-* `2.6.1` release has a bug with `mutect2`, so avoid using this variant caller.
-* our cluster has problems with MarkDuplicates Spark so that is why the `--no_gatk_spark` parameter should be provided.
 * There is currently a bug regarding the reference names: if you specify `--genome GRCh38`, sarek actually uses `hg38` (UCSC naming convention, and not Ensembl).
 See the [issue](https://github.com/nf-core/sarek/issues/86).

+### Fixed issues since 2.6.1

+* The `2.6.1` release had a bug with `mutect2`, this is now addressed and can be used.
+* Our cluster has problems with MarkDuplicates Spark, which is why is should be avoided.
+As of `2.7` the non-spark variant is run by default.
+Please be aware to set `--no_gatk_spark` if you run `2.6.1` or earlier.

 ## Whole Exome and Targeted Sequencing